Cap Anson: Retirement

 Anson's few successful ventures included a combination billiards hall and a bowling alley he opened in downtown Chicago in 1899.
 Anson was named vice-president of the American Bowling Congress in 1903, and led a team to the five-man national championship in 1904.
 Anson was forced to sell the billiards hall in 1909 when faced with mounting financial problems that led to his bankruptcy.
 Anson was also an avid golfer.

 Anson's 1900 book A Ball Player's Career: Being the Personal Reminiscences of Adrian C. Anson, was ghostwritten by Chicago horse racing writer and poet Richard Cary Jr., who had the pen name of Hyder Ali.
 Right after it was published, Cary told the St. Louis Post-Dispatch, "I really thought when I started that the ‘Cap’ [sic] would be able to reel off the story of his life about as fast as a nimble man would care to write it.
 It took me just two days to find that was not the case.
 A day and a half to get the ‘Cap’ to sit down and the other half day in egging him on.
 The story had to be literally dragged out of him.
 The incidents of his baseball career were apparently fresh in his mind, but when it came to actual dates he was all at sea.
 When he did give a date nine times out of ten it was wrong and had to be corrected later on."
 The New York Times said whether Anson "wrote every word in this volume of reminiscences or not[,] the book reads characteristically.
 The expression is Ansonian."

+After a number of failed business attempts, including a handball arena and bottled ginger beer that exploded on store shelves, he was later elected city clerk of Chicago in 1905.
+Despite the traction issue being the predominant issue of the day in the city's politics, Anson instead centered his campaign on the nativist and racist assertion that "race suicide" was occurring with demographic shifts in the United States due to an increased number of Catholic immigrants from places such as Ireland and Italy.
+As a candidate, Anson benefited from strong name recognition owing to his sports celebrity.
+During his tenure, one of Anson's billiards hall generated controversy for Anson's failure to pay license fees on pool tables.
+Anson would appear before the Chicago City Council to unsuccessfully lobby them to reduce such fees.
+After serving one term as city clerk, he failed in the Democratic primary to become Cook County sheriff in 1907.